 - The Minimum Wage Crushes the Teen Employment Rate

 For more calculators and original studies, please visit our Calculations and Visualizations page for an listing of what we’ve produced.

 But remember, it’s a calculator.
 Not only can you roll your own program, you can also adjust the programs you’d like to eliminate with your program.
-Insert your own opinions and biases and hit ‘Calculate’, as often as you’d like!
+Insert your own opinions and hit ‘Calculate’, as often as you’d like!
+It’s free!